Phone: 01244 323 070

 Lucinda studied in Bristol and London and was called to the Bar by Gray’s Inn in 2009.
 She has extensive experience in all disciplines of Family Law and has, in the past few years, chosen to specialise in Court of Protection matters (both welfare and finance).

-Lucinda regularly travels throughout Wales, the North of England and the Midlands for work.
-She has appeared several times in the High Court and is confident handling matters of increased complexity.
+Lucinda regularly travels throughout the North of England, Wales and the Midlands for work.
+She appears regularly in the High Court and is confident handling matters of increased complexity.

 A capable public speaker, Lucinda has delivered lectures to large-scale CPD conferences and willingly travels to conduct seminars concerning fresh legal developments.